Chapler1/Ophelia---Automated-Calendar/README.md

   - this is (Events - freetime - sleep) within a given week
 - need to be able to get each day and all events assoicated with that day
   - this is also (Events - freetime - sleep) for a given day.
+- Need to be able to get one project/task individually and find all other scheduled events on those days
+  - this is (allEvents - freetime - sleep) for the set of days given by the scheduled days of the specific project/task

 ### conclusions
 - The user should probably have some kind of calender object of events. freetime and sleep should not be planned into it
 - A project also def needs a class
+  - the project class has a list of times and days that are scheduled

 ## 1. User Object
+- User
+  - static user information
+    - Gmail
+    - User_id
+    - One dateless time object that expresses a range of time that the user is sleeping.
+  - Projects list of projects each project is basically a DateTime list
+  - list of events possibly/likely multiple per day that express freeTime when you dont want to be scheduled. this is an event list but the events have no names and stuff.
+  - imported google calendar events list.
+- ... other stuff ...

+- Project
+  - ???

+- Event
+  - ???

+- the system needs a list of all days including freetime and sleep in order to schedule
+  - should this exist or just be programatically done in a method of the user. probably the latter
+- could have a global calendar object per user that expresses the set of all days and you schedule events onto the global calendar this calendar ignores sleep and "freeTime"
+  - this is redundant no? days can be plotted out into a calendar.

 - User information
   - Gmail
   - User_id